 What is personalized medicine?

-Personalized medicine, also known as precision medicine, is a revolutionary new way of treating disease that could permanently change how medicine is practiced.
+Personalized medicine, also known as precision medicine, is a revolutionary way of treating disease that could permanently change the practice of medicine.

 Personalized medicine vs. traditional medicine

 A traditional medical approach treats diseases based on the average patient’s experience or needs, as well as the most “typical” form of the disease.
-In this approach, treatments are developed from research that shows the most likely outcomes for the largest group of people.
+Treatments are developed from research that shows the most likely outcomes for the largest group of people.
 It is sometimes considered a “one-size-fits-all” approach.

-Personalized medicine, by contrast, targets the very specific needs of an individual.
-These needs are determined by examining a person’s genetic makeup, environmental factors, and lifestyle choices, as well as the specific traits of their disease.
+Personalized medicine, by contrast, targets the needs of an individual.
+Examining your genetic makeup, environmental factors, and lifestyle choices, as well as the specific traits of your disease, determines your specific needs.

 In a traditional approach, a 58-year-old male who smokes and has two parents with lung disease would receive nearly the same treatment for lung cancer as a 28-year-old female who runs marathons and has no history of cancer or lung problems in her family.
 In a personalized approach, the two treatments would be different, tailored to the genetic makeup and lifestyle of each individual.